teamprova/Dungeontest/README.md

 ###### Disclaimer
 Further instruction on compiling will be given in a later version of this README.
 And with detailed answers to why it sometimes does not work with Linux, and how to solve it.

+# Editing files / Fixing file errors
+This is a tutorial on creating new files, and fixing file errors in Ubuntu

+###### Windows
+With Visual Studio, create a new file in the source folder, not /DungeontestLinux/.
+It should work automatically now.
+If the file was created with GNU/Linux, you have to create add the files by right clicking on the location, and clicking "Add File"

+###### GNU/Linux
+in MonoDevelop, do not create a file inside /DungeontestLinux/, create it in the root source folder.
+Then when adding it to MonoDevelop, right click on the destination, and click "Add files", add the file, but choose to add a link, not copy or move.

 # Tech
 The tech behind Dungeontest